johnathanvman/F6/index.md

 					Entrys = ["CDOM blows SUB a kiss, she's bewildered by the gesture.","CDOM tells SUB how adorable her face is when she's flying.","CDOM waves at SUB, and tells her how cute she looks."]
 				}
 			}else{//WET
+				Entrys.push(choose(["CDOM flirts with SUB","CDOM flirts with SUB","CDOM banters with SUB","CDOM hits on SUB","CDOM trys to charm SUB"])+ choose(["",choose([" while dodging her attacks"," while avoiding her attacks"," from a safe distance"])])+ choose([".",choose([".
+It looks like the SUBRACELONG is starting to get tempted.",".
+The SUBRACELONG is slowly getting less focused on the fight.",".
+The SUBRACELONG is getting flustered by the advances.",".
+The SUBRACELONG looks at her with lust, but stays on guard.",".
+The SUBRACELONG's eyes soften, but she's still ready to fight.",".
+The SUBRACELONG starts to flirt back, but doesn't seem ready to stop fighting."])])
+				)

 				Entrys.push("CSUB screams out as DOM pinches down hard on both of her exposed nipples!
-CDOM asks if SUB is going to be a good girl, and releases the sore nips when SUB whimpers that she will!")
+CDOMSHORT asks if SUBSHORT is going to be a good girl, and releases the sore nips when she whimpers that she will!")
 				Entrys.push("CDOM grabs SUB's head and pulls her into a passionate kiss.
 CSUB struggles to escape, but her eyes are rolled back.
 All fighting stops as the two make out.
 Eventually DOM breaks the kiss and steps back.")
 				Entrys.push("CDOM slips her hand between SUB's legs, she moans before weakly shoving DOM away.")